Razushi/ShadowTowers/README.md

 # Trials of Shadows

-A minecraft mod that's gonna create the gameplay loop that Trial Chamber really should have been.
+A minecraft mod that's gonna create the gameplay loop that the Trial Chamber really should have been.

-## Introduces a new mechanic to get you into a repeatable dungeon and actually rewards you with loot + doesn't clog up the overworld + doesn't need to afk and mine for 283 hours to stumble upon.
-Dungeons are repeatable. |
+---

+# Features Planned

+Repeatable dungeons!
+Lootable dungeons!
+Destructive dungeons! (maybe not your patience)
+Not mind-numbing to find.
+(Yay!)

-You can 'visit' past dungeons cleared (created from a tileset design.)
+History feature!
+You can 'visit' past dungeons cleared.
 Coop with your friends (Hopefully.)
 Explore interesting architecture?
-(What's so interesting?)
+(What's so interesting about them?)
-Fight.
+Fight!
+Fight!
+Fight!

-Did I mention it's a dungeon?
+Did I mention it's dungeons?
 Yes, I mean the combat kind.

+---

+# Features Implemented

+What?
+Nothing?
+Wha-

+---

-## Things for me on the todo list:
+# Things for me on the todo list:

-- Wikihow on how to make a minecraft mod.
+Wikihow on how to make a minecraft mod.
-- Make the minecraft mod.
+Make the minecraft mod.
-- Sleep?
+Sleep?
-- Release the minecraft mod.
+Release the minecraft mod.